abdicodes/bicycles-app/README.md

 I have ran into some problems with this app mainly related to node framework.
 I intially used a boilerplate that combines both React and express in one package.json which I thought is easier to ship on the cloud however that backfired and at some point I had to install a spearate React server and overhaul the app.

-I was not able to ship this project to AWS ECS for some technical reasons but luckily I was able to upload it on fly.io manually for demonestration purposes however the performance is not ideal as the database is run on a different server and queries are somehow slow.
+I was not able to ship this project to AWS ECS for some technical reasons but luckily I was able to upload it on fly.io manually for demonestration purposes.
+Nevertheless the application works smoothly in local docker-compose cluster.

 In the future I would configure the cloud an early stage of the project and setup a CI/CD pipeline to automate the process of shipping.